Hollywood writers go on strike after studios and union fail to reach a deal

 The AMPTP said that the major points of disagreement surrounded "mandatory staffing" and "duration of employment."
 In the month leading to the strike, the WGA said they are pushing for an increase in pay and residuals, especially relating to streaming productions.

+"They have taken so much from the very people, the writers, who have made them wealthy," the WGA said in an email to their members.
+"But what they cannot take from us is each other, our solidarity, our mutual commitment to save ourselves and this profession that we love.
+We had hoped to do this through reasonable conversation.
+Now we will do it through struggle.
+For the sake of our present and our future, we have been given no other choice."

+The WGA said the studios created a "gig economy" within in the industry.
+Additionally, the Guild said the companies' "immoveable stance" during the negotiations devalued the "profession of writing."

-"Writers are making 23% less than we were 10 years ago, while the companies are making record profits — and that's what we're looking to address," said WGA negotiating team committee member Adam Conover.
+"Writers are making 23% less than we were 10 years ago, while the companies are making record profits — and that's what we're looking to address," said WGA negotiating team committee member Adam Conover in an interview in April.

 "If you write a movie for theatrical, where they put it in the movie theaters," said Conover.
 "If you write the very same movie for streaming, you are paid far, far less in residuals — and residuals are how writers make our year in between our jobs.
 A movie is a movie either way."